hypn/Quake1-HeadGrenadeGun/README.md

 ## How to compile it
 * download QuakeC Compiler (QCC) from https://github.com/id-Software/Quake-Tools/tree/master/qcc
 * download this repo's "src" directory
-* run DOSBox and mounted both paths, and in the "src" directory and run:
+* run DOSBox, mount both paths, and in the "src" directory and run:
 ```
 <path_to_qcc>\qccdos.exe
 ```